-Here is a 7-part process for finding a great affiliate niche:
+Here is a 7-part process for finding a niche site:

 1: Get a Notepad for Brainstorming